dbones/dbones.github.io/_posts/2016-01-10-service-discovery.md

 - [Kuberneties](http://kubernetes.io/)
 - [Docker - swarm mode](https://blog.docker.com/2016/06/docker-1-12-built-in-orchestration/) - v1.12

-Both offer a solutions towards the first 2 scenarios mentioned here, as well as keeping the registry up-to-date.
+these offer a solution towards the first 2 scenarios mentioned here, as well as keeping the registry up-to-date.

 and for the 3rd scenario, consider using